raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 # Mission Mode

 In Mission Mode, 50 new challenges await you!
-These can be grouped into four distinct modes:
+These can be grouped into four distinct types:

 - Picture: In this mode, there are no HEXAs!
 Perform Swaps from a random state to try and create the picture in as little Swaps as possible.
 - Time Attack: This plays like Arcade Mode, except...you get no time bonus for HEXAs!
 See how much of a score you can nab in the time allotted!